 - Cash Withdrawals: You may withdraw the cash value partially or fully.
 The cash value of your policy is different from the investment account of the policy; it is adjusted for redemption or withdrawal fees.
 Cash withdrawals reduce the death benefit payable and may also be subject to taxation.

 - Policy Loan: You may access the cash value by seeking a policy loan from the insurance company, by using the investment account’s cash value as collateral.
 Policy loans may be subject to taxation.

 - Surrendering Your Policy: If you no longer need your policy’s coverage, you may choose to surrender it.
-The cash surrender value will be paid out to you.
-Surrender charges may apply.
+The cash surrender value will be paid out to you minus any applicable surrender charges.

 What affects the cash value of a universal life policy?

-Since a universal life policy offers flexibility in making premiums payments, therefore there are no guarantees to the amount of cash value accessible in the future.
+Since universal policies offer flexibility in making premiums payments, there are no guarantees to the amount of cash value accessible in the future.
 The cash value may fluctuate over time due to: